tatianaacostag/DevelopersDoc_site/content/en/docs/Tools/Payment-request.md

 1. Follow steps 1 to 3 of the [Create a Basic Payment Request]({{< ref "#create-a-basic-payment-request" >}}) procedure.

 2. Click **I want to customize my link** option.
-The advanced options appears where you can provide the following information
+The advanced options appears where you can provide the following information.

 <img src="/assets/PaymentRequest/PaymentRequest_08.png" alt="PrintScreen" width="60%"/><br>